-Jamal Tabarah, Director of Libraries Block E 00961 5 603090; Ext: 434/435 www.rhu.edu.lb/library
+Jamal Tabbara, Director of Libraries Block E Phone: 00961 5 603090; Ext: 434/435 E-mail: library@rhu.edu.lb www.rhu.edu.lb/library

 Rafik Hariri University Library provides students, faculty and staff the resources and services they need to succeed in their educational and research undertakings.
 The library building occupies more than 650 square meters of space offering users ample study and computing commons; halls for meetings, seminars and conferences; classrooms; faculty development centers; praying rooms; executive meeting rooms.
 The library holds collections in The Arts, Humanities, Computer, Social Sciences, Business and Economics, Accounting, Finance, Management, History, Engineering (Civil, Mechanical, Mechatronics, Biomedical and Electrical) Education, Literature and Languages News and Newspapers, Science and Technology, and History.
 The library applies international standards and implements modern technologies in all functions and services.
 RHU Library provides resources to academic programs in the form of books, journals and multimedia resources.
-Current collections include more than 6800 printed book items and 115,200 electronic books covering 160 subject area, 7180 full text e-journals, and 40,000 full text dissertations and theses, 13,000 case study and 900 reports.
+Current collections include more than 7447 printed book items and 143,545 electronic books covering 160 subject area, and more than 24,900 titles from journals, conference proceedings, reports, magazines, newspapers, working papers, and videos.
+The repository currently includes all RHU graduate student senior projects and theses.
 Use of these resources is subject to copy right law and the license agreements that RHU signs with the e- resources providers.
 The Library has a modern IT infrastructure which includes: